 They have always been full of care for others.

 I like how “The Message” equates mercy with one who is being “care-full”.
 Mercy is more than just a feeling or a sentiment.
 It is a practice.
 It is a way of life.
 Perhaps this is why John Wesley referred to acts of kindness and service as works of mercy.
 It is an expression of the grace we have so freely received from Christ.

 Emily has walked with young women in India and Sudan whose lives are on a delicate line between being full of care and full of despair.
 She has walked with these young women, filling them with her care and love.
 As Emily writes on her blog SixEight Life:

 My sweet friends Nancy, Parumsheela, and Nurul are a mere step away from becoming victims.
 They walk a delicate line in their communities of relative safety and extreme exploitation and victimization.
 Their families may be one small loan away from complete slavery.
 They could be one short walk to a well away from being raped.

 Emily is full of care.
-These young women, and others like them, may be millions of steps away or simply seconds away.
+These young women, and others like them, are easily millions of steps away or seconds away.
 The reality is that they are in need of care.
 Being full of care, we can take the risks and boldly step out to care and nurture others.

 How are you “care-full”?
 How do you express God’s grace?